In the EU (and UK), air passengers are protected by law.

 How to claim flight compensation?

-Some airlines have claim form on their website.
-Try to find it.
-If you can’t, use the contact form.
+One of the options is to contact the airline directly.
+Some airlines have special EU flight delay compensation form on their website.
+If you can’t find it, use any contact form you can find.
 Submit all the information they are asking for and wait.

-Or, you can take a shortcut and let us to do it on your behalf.
+And let us to do it on your behalf.